Immortals RLFC: History

-The spring 2007 had its ups and downs, but right after the Immortals RLFC returned on the right track the unfortunate “Nahr el Bared” Incidents forced an early end to the championship.
-The Lebanese Rugby League Committee declared the Galacticos RLFC as champions.

-With the beginning of the 2008 the winter and spring championship were joined into a one 2007/2008 Bank of Beirut championship.
-The Immortals finished the Season top seeded but lost in the finals To the Jounieh Galacticos.

-The second version of the 2008/2009 Bank of Beirut Championship also finished the Season with a first undefeated Season but also lost to Galacticos in the final in an epic game after they conceded four tries in the first but came back in the second half.
+The second version of the 2008/2009 Bank of Beirut Championship also finished the season with a first undefeated season but also lost to Galacticos in the final in an epic game after they conceded four tries in the first but came back in the second half.
 The Immortals were leading until they lost in the last minute with a correct try disallowed and a controversial penalty.

-The Immortals started their campaign for the Bank of Beirut championship by winning the First Wolves 9’s tournament; then as the previous season they finished the regular undefeated and they had to wait to play their arch-rivals in the final.
-The LAU immortals went to the lockers for the first time in their season trailing by one point but as predicted came back the second half and managed to win the game and clinch the title.
-One week Later the Immortals completed the Lebanese Rugby League Treble by winning the AUB 9’s 2010 Tournament.

 The 2010/2011 went as smooth as the previous year, the immortals clinched their seventh title by finishing again undefeated on top of the league table and beating AUB red backs in a close final game 16–8.
 During their campaign the Immortals travelled to Czech Republic where they won also the RL 9’s tournament – Pardubice without losing any game and their half back Walid Yassine chosen as Tournament MVP.

-Historical Standing

 Colours

 The Immortals first played with the French Tricolor jerseys (Blue, White and red) due to the lack of suitable rugby league clothing in Lebanon.
 The jerseys were donated by the French Rugby League Federation post the 2002 Mediterranean Cup.
 All these jerseys carried the number 13.

 But due to its affiliation with the Lebanese American University, the Immortals adopted green and white as their official club colors in the following years.